Summer Photo Workshop Around Iceland

 Skarphedinn Thrainsson (Skarpi), Pro Landscape Photographer and Tour Operator native to Iceland.
 He’s specialising his exquisite photography work on the Icelandic Nature including volcanoes, ice caves, animals and landscapes.
 Skarpi also runs a publication among other projects in Iceland.
 Skarpi has vast experience in hiking, travelling, driving, and photographing the raw Icelandic landscape.

 DAY 1 – ARRIVAL IN REYKJAVIK

-Arrive in Iceland and check in your hotel in Reykjavik.
+Arrive in Iceland and check into your hotel in Reykjavik.
 Group dinner and meeting at 18.00.
 We briefly go over the itinerary and prepare our adventure in Iceland.

 DAY 2 – Landmannalaugar – Seljalandsfoss, Skógafoss, Vik

-We start early from our hotel in Reykjavik and drive straight into the highland, and photograph the spectacular landscape in Landmannalaugar.
-We spend most of the day in the highlands, and then drive down to the south coast and overnight in Vik area, we’ll aldo visit Seljalandsfoss and Skógafoss in best possible light.
+We start early from our hotel in Reykjavik and drive straight into the Highland, and photograph the spectacular landscape in Landmannalaugar.
+We spend most of the day in the highlands and then drive down to the south coast and overnight in Vik area, we’ll also visit Seljalandsfoss and Skógafoss in best possible light.

 DAY 3 – VIK, SKOGAFOSS, REYNISDRANGAR, DYRHOLAEY

 We’ll take a walk right behind Seljalandsfoss waterfall (hope you brought along a weather-sealed camera body!), and photograph Skógafoss.
 Next we’ll spend our evening around the small town of Vík in Mýrdal (which has a beautiful country church surrounded by fields of lupine wildflowers), and photograph the Dyrhólaey sea arches, sea stacks, and puffin colony.